-- 23. This Constitution sets out some major decisions which require the unanimous agreement of the Combined Authority Cabinet: - i. for changes to the Constitution (paragraph 5); - ii. the adoption, approval, amendment, modification, revision, variation, withdrawal or revocation of the Tees Valley Investment Plan (paragraph 31); - iii. the setting of any transport levy under Section 74 of the Local Government Finance Act 1988 (paragraph 50); and - iv. the adoption, approval, amendment, modification, revision, variation, withdrawal or revocation of the Strategic Economic Plan (paragraph 28), and such other plans and strategies as may be determined by the Combined Authority, with the unanimous agreement of Members. - 24.
-For all other decisions or set of decisions where, after reasonable efforts have been taken to secure a consensus, a consensus cannot be reached, decisions shall (subject to clause 25 below) be taken according to a simple majority vote; except that the Mayor (or the Deputy Mayor if substituting for the Mayor) must be part of the majority. - 25.
-As an exception to the above, it is hereby agreed that any decision of the Combined Authority in respect of which the costs, risks, or financial detriments are to be borne solely or mainly by a single Constituent Authority, shall not be taken unless that Constituent Authority is part of the majority. - 26.
-Each member of Cabinet shall have one vote.
-The Chair shall not have a second or casting vote.
-If the vote is tied, it shall be deemed not to have been carried.
+- 24. This Constitution sets out that certain major decisions which require the unanimous agreement of the Combined Authority Cabinet: - i. for changes to the Constitution (paragraph 5); - ii. the adoption, approval, amendment, withdrawal or revocation of the Tees Valley Investment Plan 2(see paragraph 32); - iii. the adoption, approval, amendment, withdrawal or revocation of any medium- term financial plan, including the determination of any contribution from the constituent council.3 (see paragraph 43); - iv. the setting of any transport levy under Section 74 of the Local Government Finance Act 1988 (paragraph 50);4 and - v. the adoption, approval, amendment, withdrawal or revocation of the Strategic Economic Plan (paragraph 28), and such other plans and strategies as may be determined unanimously by the Combined Authority, and recorded in this Constitution5 (see paragraph 114) - 25.
+For all other decisions or set of decisions where, after reasonable efforts have been taken to secure a consensus, a consensus cannot be reached, decisions